Certification Process in Thailand

 - For agreements under Tender Documents: All terms & conditions will be applicable as per agreed tender documents.

-- The fees payable and terms of payment are as detailed in IAS letter enclosing the quotation to the organization.
+- The fees payable and terms of payment are as detailed in the IAS letter enclosing the quotation to the organization.
 The basic charges for services requested are based on the assumption that the information supplied by the organization was accurate and complete.

 - Special Surveillance Visits